cuijiyao01/docker-k8s-training/kubernetes/exercise_07_network_policy.md

         cidr: 155.56.0.0/16
 ```

+If you are unsure about the labels, feel free to check the [sample solution](./solutions/network_policy_ingress.yaml).

 Create the resource as usual with `kubectl create -f <your file>.yaml` and check its presence with `kubectl get networkpolicy`

 ## Step 2: Trying to connect, please wait ...